MG-RAST/DRISEE/README.md

 	-s SEQ_MAX, --seq_max=SEQ_MAX				[default 10000000]
 		Maximum number of reads to process.
-The specified number of reads are randomly selected from the input fasta/fastq (chosen randomly).
+The specified number of reads are randomly selected from the input fasta/fastq.
 The remaining reads are excluded from analysis.
 It is frequently possible to determine the DRISEE error for a data set using less than the total number of reads.
 However; to validate your sample size, it is recommended that you perform DRISEE with a number of different